StAndrewsMedTech/Resources/ResearchProjectAdvice.md

 ## Literature Review

 - Summarise the problem
-- Discuss advantages & Disadvantages of previous approaches to solve the problem
+- Discuss advantages & disadvantages of previous approaches to solve the problem
+- What are the research gaps from the literature?

-## Methods : ( justification)
+## Methods : (with justification)

 ## Explain and justify your method in detail.